Decode Vs Encode In Reading

 • Use of decodable texts: Provide texts that consist primarily of words students can decode based on their phonics knowledge.

-• Multisensory activities: Incorporate multisensory activities that engage different senses (visual, auditory, kinesthetic) to strengthen connections between letters, sounds, and meaning.
+• Multisensory activities: Incorporate multisensory activities that engage different senses (visual, auditory, kinesthetic) to strengthen connections between letters, sounds, and meaning That's the part that actually makes a difference..

 Improving Encoding: